mpavezb/cpp_topics/README.md

 * Is stored as an address to the object, in most implementations.
 * Cannot be assigned `nullptr`.

+Reference Declaration Limitations:
+* There cannot be to `void`.
+* Reference types cannot be *cv-qualified*.
+* References are not objects: there cannot be arrays of references, pointers to references, or references to references.

 Most code using references can be rewritten as using `* const`.
 They were really introduced to be able to implement special overloaded operators, like `++` and `*`, just like if we were using them for built-in types.
 Moreover, special operators cannot be overloaded using pointers!.
 ```cpp